 We are looking for sheep keepers and trainers in Scotland to share their views on vocational training for sustainable shepherding.

-The STEM Programme (Traditional Skills & Sustainable Materials) We are planning to continue with our Adult Education courses in Natural and Cultural Heritage as soon as COVID conditions permit for safe travel.
-We hope to run NET courses in 2021.
-The announcement that the UK is leaving the ERASMUS+ programme will not affect the running […]
+The STEM Programme (Traditional Skills & Sustainable Materials) ALL STEM courses postponed until 2022.
+We are planning to continue with our Adult Education courses in Natural and Cultural Heritage as soon as COVID conditions permit for safe travel.
+We hope to run NET courses in 2022.
+The announcement that the UK is leaving the […]

-The NET Programme (Managing Our Natural & Cultural Heritage Assets) We are planning to continue with our Adult Education courses in Natural and Cultural Heritage as soon as COVID conditions permit for safe travel.
-We hope to run NET courses in 2021.
-The announcement that the UK is leaving the ERASMUS+ programme will not affect […]
+The NET Programme (Managing Our Natural & Cultural Heritage Assets) All NET courses postponed until 2022.
+We are planning to continue with our Adult Education courses in Natural and Cultural Heritage as soon as COVID conditions permit for safe travel.
+We hope to run NET courses in 2022 The announcement that the UK is […]

 I was part of a five person group from the Strathearn area of Scotland, which took part in what was to be the first of six exchange visits planned for 2014/2015.
 Our programme in Romania centred on visiting the village of Rimet in Alba County, Transylvania, to observe and take part in the local village festival.
 We were to be joined by a similar group from the village of Ivanci in Slovenia.